AftabAhmedFahim/assignment_sd2200/README.md

 ## ✅ Functionalities

 - "Author Name" is a clickable link that takes you to the Author Profile Page (for routing check).
-- Reactions (like/dislike) on posts and comments are clickable.
+- Reactions (like/dislike/love/angry/sad) on posts and comments are clickable.
 When one icon is clicked, the other is deactivated.
-- Pagination is implemented at the bottom using dummy data.
+- Pagination is implemented at the bottom using some dummy data.
 - Dummy data is used for posts and comments.
-- Basic design applied where needed.
+- Basic design is added where needed.

 ## 🛠 How to Run